RascalSoftware/RAT-Docs/source/tutorial/controlsInfo.rst

         controls = RAT.Controls()

-This then creates an instance of controls class with a number of options defined:
+This then creates an instance of the **Controls** class with a number of options defined:

 .. tab-set::
     :class: tab-label-hidden